Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 2. Power/Circuitry
    - The Display subsystem will also recieve an input power signal from the Power/Circuitry subsystem.
 3. PCB
     - The PCB subsystem will distribute the input power signal from the Power/Circuitry subsystem to the Display subsystem.
-The Display subsystme is connected to the PCB subsystem with screws.
+The Display subsystem is connected to the PCB subsystem by a physical connection.

 ## Power / Ciruitry